dtaht/rtod/README.md

 modes tends to make tcp connections fail - so it has multiple means to clean up after itself automatically.
 It might take 10s of minutes for the network to recover, but it will, eventually.
 Usually.
+Still:

-You may need to clean up nohup.out or kill off processes manually.
+- You may need to clean up nohup.out or kill off processes manually.

-You can easily melt a processor.
+- You can easily melt a processor.

-You might end up with other system critical processes, like network manager or odhcpd, hung or spinning madly.
+- You might end up with other system critical processes, like network manager or odhcpd, hung or spinning madly.
 You might run your kernel into the ground.
 You might run out of memory and engage the oom killer on stuff you don't want killed.

-You might get your whole network into a state where you have to power cycle every router simultaneously.
+- You might get your whole network into a state where you have to power cycle every router simultaneously.

-You might contribute to global warming.
+- You might contribute to global warming.

 Be *careful* with this tool.